joyhope/circlebuffer/README.md

 ============

 1. Learn how to use github
-2. Setup the SSH to github
+2. use SSH to github